How To Perm Your Hair: Everything You Need To Know About It

 Last Updated on

-Bouncy and lustrous curls can attract many eyeballs.
+Bouncy and lustrous curls can be quite the attraction.
 If you have straight hair and want those curls to last long, try perming your hair.
-But the question of how to perm hair arises, especially when you are new to the process.
+But before making that salon appointment, you should learn more about the perming process, along with tips on preparation and aftercare, to know what you are getting into.
 Also, does perming cause any damage to your hair?
 Hair perming is a styling technique that has been there since the 80s.
 With time, perming techniques also changed, and modern-day perms win the bet over traditional perming methods.
 This article explores everything about hair perming.
 Keep reading to know more.

 What Is Hair Perming?